Concrete Weight Calculator

 Find how much concrete weighs by entering the volume below.
 Use our concrete calculator to find the volume of concrete.

 Different mixes of concrete will use more or less aggregate as well.
-For instance, the preferred concrete mix for a countertop will have less aggregate than the mix for a driveway, which will affect the density and thus the weight of the concrete.
+For instance, the preferred concrete mix for a countertop will have less aggregate than the mix for a driveway or footing because the countertop does not need to be as strong, which will affect the density and, thus, the weight of the concrete.

 |1 in3||1.39 oz|

 |1 m3||2400 kg|

 The density of concrete is determined by mass and volume.
 Since the density is known, the formula for mass can be changed by multiplying the density by the volume.

 mass (m) = volume (V) × density (ρ)